eriktrom/thorax-docs/src/content/api.md

 - `children` - defaults to true, whether or not to serialize inputs in child views
 - `silent` - defaults to true, whether or not to pass `silent: true` to `model.set`

-Each form input in your application should contain a corresponding label.
+Each form input in your application should contain also contain a corresponding label.
 Since you may want to re-use the same form multiple times in the same view a `@cid` attribute with a unique value is provided to each render call of each template:

     <label for="{{@cid}}-last-name"/>
     <input name="last-name" id="{{@cid}}-last-name" value="Beastridge"/>